input-output-hk/jormungandr-nix/README.md

 # Setting up nix

-Setting up the IOHK binary cache will significantly decrease build time:
+Setting up the IOHK binary cache will significantly decrease build time.
-Add the below to the nix.conf file in /etc/nix/nix.conf   (create it if it does not exist)
+Add the below to the nix.conf file in /etc/nix/nix.conf   (create it if it does not exist):

 ```
 substituters = https://cache.nixos.org https://hydra.iohk.io